xhdix/openconnect-installer/README.md

-# Install Openconnect/Anyconnect VPN server(ocserv) with Let's Encrypt in CentOS
-Automatically set up an Openconnect VPN server(ocserv) with Let's Encrypt with just one command in CentOS 8.
+# Automatically set up an Openconnect/Anyconnect VPN server(ocserv) with Let's Encrypt with just one command in CentOS 8.

 All you need: A CentOS 8 server with a domain.